 NOT Gate using a Transistor

-The most ingenious of all the #logicgates is the NOT gate and is used in many digital circuits where inverted output is required.
-The Logic Gates like NOR Gate, NAND Gate, etc. are also built using NOT Gate.
-So, how we build a NOT Gate using a transistor?
+Logic gates can be realized using transistors.
+One of the most ingenious logic gates of all the #logicgates is the NOT gate and is used in many digital circuits where inverted output is required.
+The Logic Gates like NOR, NAND, etc. can be realized using NOT Gate.
+Let's learn to build a NOT Gate using a transistor.

-Also known as an #Inverter gate, the NOT Gate has a triangular shape with a bubble (o) present at the top.
-The same can be seen in the below image.
+The NOT Gate which is also called as #Inverter gate has a triangular shape with a bubble (o) present at the top.
+The symbol of the NOT gate is shown below.

-The bubble (o) present after the gate symbol can also be present before the gate symbol when an Active-low input is required.
-Here are few examples of representing a NOT Gate.
+The bubble (o) symbol present after the gate symbol can also be present before the gate symbol when an Active-low input is required.
+Few representations of NOT Gate are given below.

-Where Q = not A or Ā. From the truth table it can be stated that, for a NOT Gate when the input is HIGH, the output will be LOW and vice-versa for the LOW input.
+Where Q = not A or Ā. From the truth table it is clear that, for a NOT Gate when the input is HIGH, the output will be LOW and vice-versa.

-The list of components needed to construct a NOT Gate using an n-p-n transistor is:
+The list of components needed to design a NOT gate using n-p-n transistor are:

-It is a Bipolar Junction transistor that is most commonly used in circuits.
-NPN transistor is built by sandwiching a P-type semiconductor between two N-type semiconductors (Vide-versa for PNP Transistor).
-NPN and PNP transistor has three terminals: Base, Emitter, and Collector.
+NPN Transistor is a Bipolar Junction Transistor (BJT) that is most commonly used in circuits.
+NPN transistor is designed by sandwiching a P-type semiconductor between two N-type semiconductors (Vice-versa for PNP Transistor).
+NPN and PNP both transistors have three terminals: Base, Emitter, and Collector.

-Resistors are passive devices that restrict the flow of current or divide the voltage through the circuit.
-The resistors used for the proper functioning of this circuit are 10k Ohm and 4-5k Ohm Resistor.
+Resistors are passive devices that oppose the flow of current or divide the voltage through the circuit.
+The resistor values used for the proper functioning of NOT gate using transistor are 10k Ohm and 4-5k Ohms.

 3. LED (Light Emitting Diode)